tuanway/servoyMailMerge/README.md

 # servoyMailMerge

-small Servoy smart client solution which allows one to repeatedly replace markers in a Microsoft Word Template or Outlook File Template.
-It was created using the Apache POI library.
+Small utility built using Servoy which allows one to repeatedly replace markers in a Microsoft Word Template or Outlook File Template.

 # How to install
+Apache POI libraries are used to parse the documents and are required.
-Move the included POI folder to the Servoy developer's plugins directory prior to usage (Apache POI libraries are required).
+Move the included POI folder to the Servoy developer's plugins directory prior to usage.
 Then import the dotxandoftToHTML.servoy solution within the Servoy IDE.

 #Usage
 To start the utility, execute the convert function.